thosgood/this-weeks-finds/markdown/201-250/week202.md

     |T|(1) = (1 - sqrt(-3))/2

 For example, this number is a sixth root of unity.
-While there\'s no one-to-one correspondence between 6-tuples of trees and the 1 element set, which would categorify the formula
+While there's no one-to-one correspondence between 6-tuples of trees and the 1 element set, which would categorify the formula